uktrade/govuk-frontend-django/docs/template-tags/table.md

 ## Usage

-To use the tabs component, you need to load the `govuk_frontend_django` template tag library and then use the `gds_table` tag.
+To use the component, you need to load the `govuk_frontend_django` template tag library and then use the `gds_table` tag.
 This tag takes the following arguments:

 * `columns` - A list of tuples containing the column header, each tuple is made up of 2 parts: